 Find UK People® Can Trace Your Family

-We use a variety of different sources to track down long lost family members.
+We use a variety of different sources to track down long-lost family members.
 All you have to do is enter the name of the family member you want to find, and we will begin searching through our many databases to find their location.
-Our team of agents use Birth and Marriage records, Electoral rolls and other industry sources to track down individuals with whom you have lost contact with, helping you to re-establish a connection.
+Our team of agents uses Birth and Marriage records, Electoral rolls, and other industry sources to track down individuals with whom you have lost contact, helping you to re-establish a connection.

 Furthermore, private investigators often have access to information and records which aren’t generally available to the wider public.
 These include things like credit databases which are usually kept under lock and key by rating agencies.
 For members of the general public, the key to a successful search is finding a partner that is able to bring all of their experience to bear on a particular case.